Paramedic-EMT: Certificate (3330)

 - Take the paramedic certification examination administered by the National Registry of Emergency Medical Technicians

-- Understand how their specialized training fits into the healthcare delivery system
+- Recognize how their specialized training fits into the healthcare delivery system

 Proudly YOURS, our program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 It is a selective-admissions program, which means additional requirements must be met to enter the program.
 These requirements are in addition to our admission application.
-For example, you must have a Pennsylvania EMT certificate for at least six months and at least one year of experience with a basic life-support ambulance service.
+For example, you must have a current Pennsylvania EMT certificate.

 Also, before you are able to begin the clinical portion of this program, you must complete and pay for the following tests: